-Emergency Contact Form - Required for Every Student
+Emergency Contact Form

 Student Name: Grade: DOB:

 Parent/Guardian (c) (w)

 Parent/Guardian (c) (w)

-Does your child take any medications have any allergies?
-Is there ar ny significant medical history?
+Does your child take any medications or have any allergies?
+Is there an y significant medical history?

-Please provide information for prin case of emergency: y and alternate contact perso ns who may be notified in
+Please provide information for princase of emergency: ary and alternate contact person ns who may be notified in

 Name of Alternate Contact

 Relation to Student

 Primary phone

 Alternate Phone

 Name of Alternate Contact

-Name of Alternate Contact Relation to Student
+Relation to Student

 Primary phone

 Alternate Phone

 Name of Student's Physician

 Physician's Phone

 Medical Insurance Provider

 Medical Insurance Policy Info

-In the event that the undersigned, or my/ou of School or his/her authorized staff member I/we hereby request and authorize any of the deemed necessary.
-I/we agree to assume the deemed necessary. here is a necessity for immediate exaforesaid personnel to obtain for m xam and/or treatment of my/our child, y/our child such medical services as
+In the event that the undersigned, or my/ou of School or his/her authorized staff membe I/we hereby request and authorize any of the deemed necessary.
+I/we agree to assume the deemed necessary. t, there is a necessity for immediate ex e aforesaid personnel to obtain for my am and/or treatment of my/our child, //our child such medical services as

 Parent/Guardian Name: Phone:

 Parent/Guardian Signature: email:

 Date: